arao761/OpticalFlow3d/README.md

 # opticalflow3d

-GPU/CUDA optimized implementation of 3D optical flow algorithms such as Farneback two frame motion estimation and Lucas Kanade dense optical flow algorithms.
+PyTorch optimized implementation of 3D optical flow algorithms such as Farneback two frame motion estimation and Lucas Kanade dense optical flow algorithms.

 Please see the [related projects](#related-projects) section for the other components of this pipeline